daltn/dalton-blog/content/blog/setting-up.md

 ### Source Control

 [Git](https://git-scm.com/) is installed with the Xcode CLI tools which is my source control for code changes.
 [Github](https://github.com/) is where I push those changes to collaborate with others.
-I use [Gitlab](https://about.gitlab.com/) at work which is also fantastic.
+I use [Gitlab](https://about.gitlab.com/) at work which is also fantastic and offers free private repos.
 Github is a better place to start on IMO since the open source community is centered around it.
 You can learn so much from looking at / working on open source software so def have fun with that :)

 ### Text Editor